-It is also advisable to include any other known compliance risk within the organisation discovered through auditing, monitoring, and/or internal or external reporting to meet elements 5 and 6 above.
-Furthermore, ensuring you’ve conducted a risk assessment, which is often referred to as the eighth element of an effective compliance programme, is also a worthwhile exercise to set your programme priorities.
+It is also advisable to include any other known compliance risk within the organization discovered through auditing, monitoring, and/or internal or external reporting to meet elements 5 and 6 above.
+Furthermore, ensuring you’ve conducted a risk assessment, which is often referred to as the eighth element of an effective compliance program, is also a worthwhile exercise to set your program priorities.

 Protiviti is a global consulting firm that delivers deep expertise, objective insights, a tailored approach and unparalleled collaboration to help leaders confidently face the future.
 Protiviti and our independently owned Member Firms provide consulting solutions in finance, technology, operations, data, analytics, governance, risk and internal audit to our clients through our network of more than 70 offices in over 20 countries.